About

 Foundation Development

 Foundations have made such a lasting impact on Wyoming’s students and the colleges, programs, and facilities that support them.
-Student by student, foundation-supported scholarships have built a wealth of human capital.
-Contact Katrina McGee, Senior Director of Foundation Development and Research Collaborations, at (307) 766-4266 or kmcgee1@uwyo.edu.
+Student by student, foundation-supported scholarships and programs have built a wealth of human capital.
+Contact Tyler Spear, Senior Director of Foundation Development, at (307) 766-3901 or speart@uwyo.edu.

 Foundation Giving